 But what does this have to do with North Korea?

 “They will be met with fire and fury like the world has never seen.”

 Liberals (mainstream media) are of course freaking tha’ fuck out over this quote, and I’ll admit that it is pretty rough.
 I was ‘hurt’ when I first read it :’(.
-But, ONCE AGAIN, the situation is very complicated (I repeat this, because it would seem that some people (mostly on twitter) have a hard time grasping it).
-Meanwhile, conservatives are making the liberals’ freak-out the primary target for their disdain, although at least they’re trying (generally speaking) to understand the situation a little better in the process.
+But, ONCE AGAIN, the situation is complicated (I repeat this, because it would seem that some people (mostly on twitter) have a hard time grasping it).
+Meanwhile, conservatives are making the liberals’ freak-out the primary target of their disdain, although at least they’re trying (generally speaking (and as far as I can tell)) to understand the situation a little better in the process.

 And that last point was the kicker: they’re trying to understand, and not only talk shit where they are justifiably in the right to do so.
 There is certainly a point in recognizing that Trump has proven on a number of occasions his incompetency in his ability to handle a situation like the one currently coming to a head in North Korea, but that cannot be the only point you have, unless there’s a recognition that your argument (that the first thing to do about North Korea is to impeach Trump) is fatally flawed.
 Whatever your feelings on Trump may be, what to do about North Korea is far (at least theoretically #HaveYouReadTheConstitution(Trump)? ) from his alone.